 Mystery Spot Tips

-- Bring cash to pay for your Mystery Spot tickets (check prices) or be prepared to pay a $2 transaction fee to use your debit card.
-All major credit cards are accepted, but only for online or phone purchases.
+- If you ignore the tip above, take cash or a check to pay for your Mystery Spot tickets or be prepared to pay a $2 transaction fee to use your debit card.

 - Bring more cash to pay for parking, which is not included in the admission price.

 - If you have a larger vehicle, call ahead so they can be sure to find a spot for you.